Variables in Python with Examples

 - Multiple Programs to understand the above concepts

 What is a variable in Python?

 All the data which we create in the program will be saved in some memory location on the system.
 The data can be anything, an integer, a complex number, a set of mixed values, etc.

 If we want to use the data, which is saved in the memory location, we need to call the reference of that location, which we don’t know.
 What if we give some name of our choice to that memory location?
 This will help us in using that data by referring to the name which we have given to that memory location.
 That name is called variable.

-Variable is the name which we give to the memory location which holds some data.
-With a variable we can store the data, access the data and also manipulate the data.
+Variable is the name that we give to the memory location which holds some data.
+With a variable, we can store the data, access the data, and also manipulate the data.
 We can also refer to variables as containers which store some information/data.